-Upon mutual agreement, two teams involved in a district or regional playdown may select either a two of three or three of five games format to determine the winner.
+Upon mutual agreement, two teams involved in a district or regional playdown may select either a three game format with the first team to reach 4 points advancing or a five game format with the first team to reach 6 points advancing.

 If agreement cannot be reached then the two of three format will be used.
 Prior to the series beginning, the home ice advantage for the third game may be determined by a coin toss or ice availability.

-Win - 2 points Tie - 1 point Loss - 0 points
+Win - 2 points

+Tie - 1 point

+Loss - 0 points